inna-arabejo/tech-blog-mvc/README.md

 #### Step 3

-Tech Blog Features: Create a post, comment on other users' post, or edit/ delete your own existing post.
+Tech Blog Features: Create a post, comment on other users' post, or edit/delete your own existing post.
 In the dashboard, you can either create, edit, or delete a post.
 Any post you've posted in the dashboard will be made public in the homepage.
 In the homepage you can see what other users have posted and make a comment.

 #### Step 4

 Logging Out:
 To log out, simply click the 'Log Out' button.
-It will ask you to confirm if you wish to log out.
-After confirming you should get a message that confirms a successful log out and brings you back to the login/sign-up page.
+You will be redirected back to the homepage.

 ## Deployed Page
 [Tech Blog Deployed Application]()